foundata/guidelines/shell-scripting-style-guide.md

   done
   ```
 - Setting `LC_ALL` ensures predictable sorting, character classification, and text processing.
 Without explicit [locale](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/locale.html) settings, script behavior may vary between systems. `LC_ALL` overrides all other locale variables (`LANG` and individual `LC_*` settings), so it alone is sufficient.
+- Hard-coding `en_US.UTF-8` is fragile on minimal containers and embedded systems because that locale is often not generated there.
+Probing for a working locale avoids noisy warnings such as `setlocale: LC_ALL: cannot change locale`.
+- `C.UTF-8` is commonly available on modern minimal systems and keeps Unicode handling predictable.
+Falling back to plain `C` still gives deterministic byte-oriented behavior when no UTF-8 locale exists.
 - The `pipefail` option is a Bash extension not defined by POSIX.
 Scripts relying on it will fail or behave unexpectedly on POSIX shells like `dash` or `ash`.
 For portable error handling in pipelines, check exit statuses explicitly or use temporary files.